Sunningdale: History

-Mansions

 Charters

 Charters is a Grade II-listed art deco mansion, built in 1938 for the industrialist Frank Parkinson by the architects Adie, Button and Partners.
 It was built on the site of an earlier country house built in the late 1860s by William Terrick Hamilton.
-Parkinson's guests included Winston Churchill and the Duke and Duchess of Windsor.
+Parkinson's guests included Sir Winston Churchill and the Duke and Duchess of Windsor.
 In 1949, the house was bought by Sir Montague Burton.
 It later became a corporate headquarters and has since been redeveloped as an apartment complex and spa.

 Coworth House

-Now the Coworth Park Hotel, this is a late 18th-century country house which was the home of Edward Stanley, 17th Earl of Derby, the early 20th-century Secretary of State for War and British Ambassador to France.
+Now Coworth Park Hotel, this is a late 18th-century country house which was the home of Edward Stanley, 17th Earl of Derby, Secretary of State for War and British Ambassador to France in the early 20th-century.

 Sunningdale Park

 The Sunningdale Agreement was signed at Sunningdale Park, at the Civil Service Staff College (now the National School of Government) on 9 December 1973, a precursor of the Northern Ireland peace process.